 After recharging from your travels, your adventure around Iceland will begin.
 Your first attractions will be found along a popular sightseeing route close to the capital, the Golden Circle.

-Thingvellir is the first on your agenda, a national park located between two tectonic plates.
-Walking in this no-man’s-land that belongs to no continent is a beautiful experience, due to its abundant forests and waterways.
-Furthermore, it has a fascinating history - Iceland is a bastion of democracy, having had a representative assembly since it was first founded here in 930 AD.
+The first on your agenda is Thingvellir, a national park located between two tectonic plates.
+Walking in this no-man's-land that belongs to no continent is a beautiful experience due to its abundant forests and waterways.
+Furthermore, it has a fascinating history - Iceland is a bastion of democracy.
+It has had a representative assembly since it was first founded here in 930 AD.

-While in Thingvellir, one of three tours on offer today can be joined.
+While in Thingvellir, one of three tours on offer can be joined.
 In one of the ravines torn open by the movement of the tectonic plates is a beautiful freshwater spring you can snorkel in.
-Protected by a drysuit, you’ll be privy to vividly blue underwater views, with the visibility exceeding a hundred metres; furthermore, the water is so clean you can drink it as you swim.
+Protected by a drysuit, you'll be privy to vividly blue underwater views, with visibility exceeding 328 ft (100 m).
+Furthermore, the water is so clean you can drink it as you swim.

-From the car park at Gullfoss, you can opt into a second tour, snowmobiling.
-After taking a super jeep up the slopes of Langjokull, you’ll set off on a thrilling adventure across its icy surface.
-This is a great activity for any who want to get their adrenaline pumping, as well as any who want to be privy to some magnificent views.
+From the car park at Gullfoss, you can opt for a second tour, snowmobiling.
+After taking a super jeep up the slopes of Langjokull, you'll set off on a thrilling adventure across its icy surface.
+Snowmobiling is great for anyone who wants to get their adrenaline pumping and wishes to be privy to some magnificent views.

-Your third option for today’s tour is a horseback ride.
-Icelandic horses are lovely creatures; their small stature and gentleness helps ease newcomers into the activity, whereas their unique gait and stamina makes this excursion just as inviting for experienced riders.
+Your third option for today's tour is a horseback ride.
+Icelandic horses are lovely creatures.
+Their small stature and gentleness help ease newcomers into the activity, whereas their unique gait and stamina make this excursion just as inviting for experienced riders.

-After enjoying the attractions that define the Golden Circle and an unforgettable excursion, you can address your itinerary to locate a wealth of other attractions in the area.
-Kerid is a particularly notable example; it is a beautiful lake of azure waters nestled in an enormous crater of red rocks.
+After enjoying the attractions that define the Golden Circle and an unforgettable excursion, you can address your itinerary to locate many other attractions in the area.
+Kerid is a particularly notable example.
+It is a beautiful lake of azure waters nestled in an enormous crater of red rocks.

-Once you’ve finished your travels, you’ll retire in or around the beautiful village of Hvolsvollur.
+Once you've finished your travels, you'll retire in or around the beautiful village of Selfoss.

-On the third day of your summer holiday in Iceland, you will go on one of three thrilling adventures that few other guests make the effort to do; you can travel to the highland areas of Thorsmork or Landmannalaugar, or to the stunning Westman Islands.
+On the third day of your summer holiday in Iceland, you will go on one of three thrilling adventures that few other guests make an effort to do.
+You can travel to the highland areas of Thorsmork or Landmannalaugar or the stunning Westman Islands.

-If you elect to head to a highland area, you’ll have the further option of either driving yourself or taking a day tour in a super jeep.
-The former grants you more freedom in terms of what you do and how long you stay, whereas the latter will take away the concerns associated with driving on highland roads and finding the best spots in these vast areas.
+If you elect to head to a highland area, you'll have the further option of either driving yourself or taking a day tour in a super jeep.
+The former option grants you more freedom regarding what you do and how long you stay, whereas the latter takes away the concerns associated with driving on highland roads and finding the best spots in these vast areas.

-Thorsmork is a valley sheltered by three enormous glacier tongues that is filled with beautiful forests.
-Many hiking trails will take you from the scenic sites that this area boasts, and introduce you to magnificent views of the ice caps, highlands and south.
+Thorsmork is a valley sheltered by three enormous glacier tongues.
+The valley is filled with beautiful forests.
+Many hiking trails will take you from the scenic sites this area boasts, and introduce you to magnificent views of the ice caps, highlands, and south.

 Landmannalaugar is much more barren but just as beautiful.
-This highland reserve boasts colourful rhyolite mountains that have been dyed unusual colours by the area’s geothermal activity; this activity has also produced many hot springs surrounded by striking landscapes that you can bathe in.
+This highland reserve boasts colorful rhyolite mountains that have been dyed unusual colors by the area's geothermal activity.
+This activity has also produced many hot springs surrounded by striking landscapes that you can bathe in.
 Those who enjoy hiking will also find plenty of routes that will take you deeper into the Highlands.

-The Westman Islands, meanwhile, are an archipelago that boasts beautiful nature, abundant wildlife, and a fascinating history.
+Meanwhile, the Westman Islands are an archipelago that boasts beautiful nature, abundant wildlife, and fascinating history.

-The central island of Heimaey hosts a massive volcanic crater that you can trek around; furthermore, you can learn about its catastrophic eruption in 1974 at the Eldheimar museum.
-Heimaey’s craggy coastline also makes for some beautiful walks, particularly in summer due to the fact that this is the world’s most populous nesting ground for Atlantic Puffins.
+The central island of Heimaey hosts a massive volcanic crater that you can trek around.
+Furthermore, you can learn about its catastrophic eruption in 1974 at the Eldheimar museum.
+Heimaey's craggy coastline also makes for some beautiful walks, particularly in summer because this is the world's most populous nesting ground for Atlantic Puffins.

 The first three attractions are all magical waterfalls.
-Seljalandsfoss falls before a gaping cavern, allowing you to witness its gentle stream from unusual angles; Glufrabui, meanwhile, is hidden in a little grotto off the beaten track, away from the eyes of most tourists.
-Skogafoss is the most powerful of the three; it stands at sixty metres tall and smashes into a river below with incredible force.
+Seljalandsfoss falls before a gaping cavern, allowing you to witness its gentle stream from unusual angles.
+Glufrabui, meanwhile, is hidden in a little grotto off the beaten track, away from the eyes of most tourists.
+Skogafoss is the most powerful of the three.
+It stands at 197 ft (60 m) tall and smashes into a river below with incredible force.

 As you continue along the South Coast, wildlife enthusiasts will want to detour to the Dyrholaey rock arch and cliffs.
 Not only is this a monumental site, but it is another excellent puffin-watching destination, with thousands of nesting pairs overlooking some beautiful ocean views.